North Sydney Bears: Perth Bears

 In August 2024, the North Sydney Bears and a Western Australian consortium headed by Cash Converters founders the Cumins family, signed off on an agreement to lodge an application for the Western Bears to enter a team in the 2027 NRL season.
 The logo would have been red, white and black with yellow as a nod to Western Australia, not the Western Reds as had been incorrectly reported.

 On 8 October 2024, the bid was rejected by the NRL.

 On 12 December 2024, North Sydney and the West Australian consortium missed out on selection to be the 18th team in the competition.
 The NRL instead decided to choose the PNG bid, but with ARL Commission chairman Peter V’landys stating "The Western Australian situation is still progressing".

-On 24 April 2025, the NRL agreed to a $50 million deal in principle with the Western Australian Government, thereby securing the return of the Bears to the competition after 28 years.
-On 8 May 2025, the NRL confirmed the Perth Bears franchise would enter the competition from 2027, after finally approving the state’s 18-year push to return to top-flight rugby league.
+On 24 April 2025, the NRL agreed to a $50 million deal in principle with the Western Australian Government, thereby securing the return of the Bears brand to the competition after 28 years.
+On 8 May 2025, the NRL confirmed that the Perth Bears franchise would enter the competition from 2027.